 D --> A;

 Diagram Description: This flowchart shows the execution flow of a loop with a conditional breakpoint.
-The loop continues until the condition i === 5
+The loop continues until the condition i === 5 is met, at which point execution pauses.

 To deepen your understanding of debugging in JavaScript, consider exploring the following resources: